Home » Guides » Mastering the Button Position: Tips and Strategies

 What is the Button in Poker?

-The button passes around the table by one seat every hand and is used to designate whose turn it is to deal.
-Of course, in big events, a professional dealer will be used so that players can concentrate solely on the game.
-Similarly, if you play poker online, you won’t need to actually deal.
-However, the button is still important, determining who must post the blinds and who acts first.
+The definition of the button in poker is that it is a round disk that reads “dealer” and passes around the table by one seat every hand.
+It is used to designate whose turn it is to deal.
+Of course, in most live events, a professional dealer will be used so that players can concentrate solely on the game.
+Similarly, if you play poker online, you won’t actually need to deal.
+However, the button is still essential, as it determines who must post the blinds and who acts first.

-There could be as many as 10 seats at a poker table, depending on the specific format.
-Where you sit relative to the dealer affects how early on in the hand you’ll have to make a decision.
+But what is the button position in poker?
+There could be as many as ten seats at a poker table, depending on the specific format.
+Where you sit relative to the dealer button affects when you’ll have to make a decision.
 This, in turn, impacts your choice of poker strategy.

 Action always begins with the player sitting to the immediate left of the dealer button.
-In hold’em, that player must post a small blind, with the next position posting the big blind.
+In Hold’em poker, the player in the small blind must post the small blind, and the player in the following position posts the big blind.
 The player first to act after the blinds are posted is referred to as being “under the gun.”
 Collectively, these spots are known as “early position.”

 Next up is the “middle position,” followed by the “late position,” which includes the cut-off and dealer button positions.